 1.Board of Directors

-The Company’s Board of Directors is composed of seven directors, including three from outside the company.
+The Company’s Board of Directors is composed of six directors, including three from outside the company.
 The Board of Directors decides those matters set forth in laws and ordinances and important management matters, and exercises oversight of the director’s performance.
 In order to pass informed judgment in a timely fashion on the course of business, the directors attend a liaison meeting with the division heads and above every morning to confirm that tasks are carried out, even if there are no agenda items for the board.
 Important matters are discussed at meetings of the board of directors and decisions are taken.

 2.Audit and Supervisory Committee